hushmirror/hush3/doc/hushd-systemd.md

 ## Troubleshooting

-Don't run it with sudo or root, or it won't work with the wallet.
+* Don't run it with sudo or root, or it won't work with the wallet.

+### To-do

+* determine best method to get logs when using on Ubuntu server as it is not displayed when watching it or when start/stopping the systemd service (testd on Ubuntu server 20.04 running on VPS)